-Unfortunately, the transmitting of audio will happen on different ports to the ones used to set up the call.
+The transmitting of audio will happen on different ports than the ones used to set up the call.
 So if we remind ourselves about how NAT works, when a message is sent out, the router makes a record of the destination IP address and port.

 This means that your VoIP call has been set up without issue, but you won't hear the other person as the audio information doesn't get through.